 |The additional |

 Initially, the search index is generated automatically when updating or installing.
 Only for very big databases with more than 500,000 objects it has to be generated manually to ensure that the search is fast and delivers good results.
 The index can be created or updated in the background regardless of user interactions.
-This action is performed via the CLI tool i-doit controller.
-The associated handler is
+This action is triggered via the i-doit Console.
+An example call and explanations of the possible parameters can be found in the corresponding article.

 Search via the Console